What Is Corporate Communications? Careers and Skills

 • Generally protecting the organization’s reputation and ability to do business

-Exactly what constitutes a “crisis” will depend on the type of organization but may include anything from workplace accidents and violence to business struggles to product defects, chemical spills, litigation, and more.
+Exactly what constitutes a “crisis” will depend on the type of organization but may include anything from workplace accidents and violence to business struggles like product defects, chemical spills, litigation, and more.

 In addition to being responsible for communicating the organization’s message with external audiences, most communications teams will play at least some role in internal communications, including: